 How to grow hyacinths in a glass vase

 You can also grow hyacinths bulbs in glass jars or vase, without any compost.
 Use only heat-treated bulbs for this.
 Simply fill each hyacinth glass with water to just below where the bulb’s base will sit, then put the bulb in place.
 Make sure it doesn’t touch the water, but sits just above it.
 Place the glass in a cool (below 10°C), dark place for six weeks for roots to form.
 Once the main green shoot is about 7-10cm tall, move the glass into full light and watch the flower gradually develop.
 Turn the glass around by a half-turn every day, to prevent the plant growing towards the light and toppling over.
 Top up the water as necessary.

-After flowering, remove the flowering stem to stop the plant wasting energy on seed production.
+Outdoor-grown hyacinths can be left in the soil to reappear the following year.
+After flowering, remove the flowering stem to stop the plant from wasting energy on seed production.
 Let the foliage die down completely, and feed with a potash-rich fertiliser like a tomato feed, which the bulb will use to produce next year’s flowers.
 Indoor bulbs can be planted in the ground to flower naturally the following year.